fan-wen/DocSendDownloader/README.md

 # DocSend Slide Deck Downloader
 A Chrome extension to download DocSend slides as a PDF.

-Download on the Chrome Web Store: https://chrome.google.com/webstore/detail/docsend-slide-deck-downlo/bdapagnogpjnojnencohaeeeedhoncjf/

 ## Installation from source

-1. Clone this repository to your machine
+1. Download this repository as a Zip file to your machine
 2. Navigate to `chrome://extensions/` on Google Chrome.
 3. Toggle Developer Mode on the top right if not toggled already.
 4. Click Load unpacked and navigate to the directory of this repository and select it.